shellywanamaker/shellywanamaker.github.io/_posts/2018-03-28-RNA-isolation-and-Qubit-results-SO-Successful.md

+---
+layout: post
+title: RNA iso with new protocol
+date: '2018-03-28'
+categories: bairdi
+tags: RNAisolation
+---
+Today I use the updated version of the RNA isolation protocol and find that it is so much better and isolating RNA than the generalized protocol.
+This one is based on what Sam did with extra samples from Sam in the fall of 2017.
+It adds some extra mixing and centrifuging steps that appear to be the key.
+Good results.

 ### RNA Isolation

 Today I tested out the revised RNA isolation protocol (link: [here](https://github.com/grace-ac/project-crab/blob/master/protocols/RNA-isolation.md)).
 It adds a lot more centrifuging steps, which I think really helped.